 If disk space availability and event growth projections indicate that the desired retention period cannot be safely supported, consider using a SIEM because the PCE might not store events for the desired period.

-Running the illumio-pce-db-management events-db command provides an output of the average number of events and the storage used.
+Running the illumio-pce-db-management events-db command outputs the average number of events and the storage used.

 Configure Events Settings in PCE Web Console